lawrencedizon/DailyBreaker/README.md

 ## Practice more effectively.
 Push your limits and dance.

+* No excuses with easy consistent daily practice
-* Build endurance and stamina with our HIIT style guided timed sessions.
+* Build endurance and stamina with our HIIT style timed sessions.
-* Learn new moves (footwork, power moves, freezes)
+* Learn new moves (toprock,footwork, power moves, freezes)
 * Conveniently listen to your favorite breakdance song playlists from your Apple Music library.

 ## Screenshots